 Due to the nature of the accommodations we use, single supplements are limited and are allocated on a first come first served basis.

-On this trip lunch, each day will be either a picnic along the route or at a local cafe.
+This is an ‘All Inclusive’ trip.
+Breakfast will be provided each day at your accommodation and lunch will be either a picnic along the route or at a local cafe.
 Drinks and snacks are provided throughout the day as you require.
-Evening meals are included on throughout.
+Evening meals are also included throughout.
 Special dietary requirements are of course catered for.

 On this trip, we generally eat dinner as a group however if you would like to make alternative arrangements you are free to do so.
 Your guides will have an evening off during this trip where they do not eat with the group.
 They will recommend options for dinner that evening and will help you make any necessary reservations.